-- demonstrate knowledge of double entry accounting within financial and cost accounting systems for various business organizations. - prepare financial statements and reports and analyze these statements to evaluate the financial structure of a firm and describe fundamental business concepts, while identifying ethical issues in accounting. - identify and assess the theory and reporting differences between International Reporting Standards and US Generally Accepted Accounting Principles. - evaluate events which require research in the professional literature and formulate an organized, concise approach to a solution.
+demonstrate knowledge of double-entry accounting within financial and cost accounting systems for various business organizations.

+- prepare financial statements and reports and analyze these statements to evaluate the financial structure of a firm and describe fundamental business concepts, while identifying ethical issues in accounting. - identify and assess the theory and reporting differences between International Reporting Standards and US Generally Accepted Accounting Principles. - evaluate events which require research in the professional literature and formulate an organized, concise approach to a solution. - 1.
+Meet the requirements for this certificate level. - 2.
+Complete the following.